Waziup/learning-center-content/content/en/resources/Sensor_Light/guides.md

 # Introduction

 Photoresistors, also known as light dependent resistors (LDR), are light sensitive devices most often used to indicate the presence or absence of light, or to measure the light intensity.
-In the dark, their resistance is very high, sometimes up to 1MΩ, but when the LDR sensor is exposed to light, the resistance drops dramatically, even down to a few ohms, depending on the light intensity.
+In the dark, their resistance is very high, sometimes up to 1MΩ, but when the LDR sensor is exposed to light, the resistance drops dramatically even down to a few ohms, depending on the light intensity.
 LDRs have a sensitivity that varies with the wavelength of the light applied and are nonlinear devices.

 ![ldr](img/ldr.jpeg)